How to Block Second Space in Android Apps

 }

-Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Block Second Space.
+Using Appdome, there are no development or coding prerequisites to build secured Apps by using Block Second Space.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Block Second Space